-Led by City Bureau engagement reporter Jerrel Floyd, four emerging reporters are looking into youth mental health in Chicago.
-Their focus is on where teens and young adults can access help — and how the city is responding to their needs.
-Check back here to see what we find.
+Led by City Bureau engagement reporter Jerrel Floyd, four emerging reporters looked into youth mental health in Chicago.
+Their focus was on where teens and young adults can access help — and how the city responds to their needs.
+Here’s what we learned.

 Who Are We?